 Helpful Tips

-- Add Flour - On day 2, you'll likely need about ¼ cup of extra flour for dusting the parchment paper, the dough and your hands.
+- Add Flour - On day 2, you'll likely need about ¼ cup or more of extra flour for dusting the parchment paper, the dough and your hands.
 Be generous, add as much as you need so the dough doesn't stick to the paper or anywhere.
 Don't be afraid to use plenty of flour!

 - Parchment Paper - On day 2, the dough is turned out onto parchment paper, formed into a ball, transferred to the Dutch oven and finally baked all on parchment paper.
 You barely need to clean your pot at the end!
 You can reuse your sheet of parchment paper a few times for bread making or other baking uses!